Table of Contents

 What exactly is a ‘clean” beauty product?
 When I ask my patients, I hear all kinds of answers to this question.

+Some think the term, “clean beauty” refers to products made solely from ingredients derived from plants, though most people refer to these skincare items as “natural”.
 Others say clean products are made without chemicals, but that’s a common misconception.
 All ingredients, even those derived from plants are, in fact, chemicals.
 Even water is a chemical.

 THE SKINCARE HOAX: HOW YOU’RE BEING TRICKED INTO BUYING LOTIONS, POTIONS & WRINKLE CREAM

-Finally, there are those who say clean beauty products are made without “bad” chemicals.
+There are also those who say clean beauty products are made without “bad” chemicals.
 You know, the ones often manufactured somewhere in China that cause cancer, make you sick and irritate your skin.
 These ingredients are the ones watchdog groups put on their “to be avoided” list.
 It’s important to keep in mind that more often than not, the determination to put an ingredient on the ‘bad” list is based on limited data (by their own admission) without any regard to the dose of the ingredients included in the product.
 The truth is that every chemical has a dose at which exposure to that chemical is harmless.
 Take formaldehyde for example, a known carcinogen, listed on the World Health Organization’s list of known cancer-causing ingredients.
 Even the U.S. Environmental Protection Agency (EPA) classifies formaldehyde as a probable human carcinogen under conditions of unusually high or prolonged exposure.
 Note the verbiage, PROBABLE carcinogen when exposure is UNUSUALLY HIGH or PROLONGED.

 Did you know there is formaldehyde in your broccoli?
 It’s also in your morning cup of coffee.
 Formaldehyde is found naturally in all fruits and vegetables too.
 As it is a product of normal respiratory metabolism, we exhale formaldehyde with every breath.
 So, it’s not formaldehyde that‘s the problem, it’s the amount that’s the problem.